New mom in hospital with newborn and big sister

 Post-term

-Pregnancies lasting beyond 42 weeks.
+Pregnancies beyond 42 weeks.
 Extra monitoring helps ensure baby’s health.

 Fetal Distress

 Signals that a baby may not be getting enough oxygen.
-Monitoring during labor helps providers respond quickly if this happens.
+Continuous monitoring during labor helps providers respond quickly.

 Posterior Position

-When a baby is face-up during labor instead of face-down.
-This can make labor longer, but vaginal delivery is still often possible.
+When baby is face-up during labor instead of face-down.
+Labor can be longer, but vaginal delivery is often possible.

 NICU (Neonatal Intensive Care Unit)

-A specialized hospital unit for babies born early, small, or needing extra medical support.
-Staff are experts in newborn critical care.
+A specialized unit for babies born early, small, or needing extra medical support.
+Teams here are experts in newborn critical care.

-- Ask specific questions: Instead of asking "Is everything okay?" you might ask "How is my cervical effacement progressing?" or "What's my baby's current position?"
+• Ask specific questions: “How is my cervical effacement progressing?”
+“What’s baby’s current position?”

-- Understand test results: When your provider discusses your Apgar scores, gestational diabetes screening, or monitoring for fetal distress, you'll know what these results mean for you and your baby.
+• Understand results: Apgar scores, GD screening, fetal monitoring—know what they mean for you and baby.

-- Participate in decision-making: If interventions like induction or cesarean delivery are discussed, you'll understand the options and can make informed choices.
+• Join decisions: If induction or cesarean is discussed, you’ll understand options and tradeoffs.

-- Recognize normal vs. concerning symptoms: Understanding terms like ruptured membranes or signs of preterm labor helps you know when to contact your healthcare provider.
+• Spot what’s urgent: Terms like ruptured membranes or signs of preterm labor help you know when to call.

 What You’ll Gain from Parent Education

-Continue your learning with our full Pregnancy & Childbirth Course where all of these terms are explained in context.
+Continue learning with our full Pregnancy & Childbirth Course, where every term is explained in context.